gonzalonunez/ginny/README.md

 + try Ginny.run(app: app)
 ```

-From here on out, as long as the plugin is running, routes will be generated based on the way you have organized the files in your Vapor app's target. `Ginny` looks inside your `.swift` files for conformances to either `RequestHandler` or `AsyncRequestHandler` and generates the rest of the route registration code for you.
+From here on out, as long as the plugin is running, routes will be generated based on the way you have organized the files in your Vapor app's target.

+`Ginny` looks inside your `/pages` directory for `.swift` files that contain conformances to either `RequestHandler` or `AsyncRequestHandler` and generates the rest of the route registration code for you.

-For example, take the following file `api/hello.swift`:
+For example, take the following file `/pages/api/hello.swift`:

 ```swift
 import Foundation
 import Ginny